KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

     QbE spatial dimensions.

 After a first selection of fields, it is possible to add calculated fields.
-Click on the **Calculator** option available on the query editor area as shown by the blue arrow in figure below.
-Note that a wizard opens: you can use this editor to insert a new field obtained through a finite sequence of operation on the selected fields.The circles of the next figure underline that the fields on which you can operate are the one previously selected by a simple click on the field.
+Click on the **Calculation field** option available on the query editor area as shown by the blue arrow in figure below.
+Note that a wizard opens: you can use this editor to insert a new field obtained through a finite sequence of operation on the selected fields.The circles of the next figure underline that the fields on which you can operate are the ones previously selected by a simple click on the field.

 .. _calculfldwizardspt:
 .. figure:: media/image219.png